 - Visitors are screened, must wash hands and wear site-provided PPE, including continuous masking — instructions for donning and doffing will be provided

-- Visitors are escorted to their loved one’s room and remain there for the duration of the visit
+- Visitors must go directly to their loved one’s room and remain there for the duration of the visit

 How do I set up an end-of-life visit?